-Passport applications are processed through the City Clerk's office on the 3rd floor of City Hall at 8101 Ralston Road.
+The following passport applications are processed through the City Clerk's office on the 3rd floor of City Hall at 8101 Ralston Road:

 - There will be two separate payments.
 The first payment is sent with your application.
 It is payable to the U.S. Department of State and MUST BE PAID WITH CHECK OR MONEY ORDER.
 The second payment is to the City of Arvada and may be paid with cash, check, money order, Master Card or Visa.

 Please call 720-898-7552 for more information about the application process.

 A passport is an internationally recognized travel document that verifies the identity and nationality of the bearer.
 A valid U.S. Passport is required to enter and leave most foreign countries.
 Only the U.S. Department of State has the authority to grant, issue or verify U.S. Passports.

 The Arvada City Clerk's Office is an official Acceptance Facility for passport applications.That means we process passport applications, review the required documentation and identification, and forward applications to the federal passport services office for issuance.